Skip to content

 • Specific attenuation: γ = 0.0101 × 25^1.276 ≈ 0.57 dB/km one-way

-At the nominal 45 km detection range, this totals 51.3 dB of two-way rain loss — catastrophic.
+At the nominal 45 km detection range, you're looking at 51.3 dB of two-way rain loss.
+That's catastrophic.
 R₅₀ drops to 12.3 km.
-The detection range is now rain-limited, not hardware-limited.
+Your detection range just collapsed by more than a factor of three.
+The system is now completely rain-limited, not hardware-limited.

-Setting rain back to 0 and looking at the Monte Carlo confidence bands for Swerling I:
+Set the rain rate back to zero and take a closer look at the Monte Carlo confidence bands for Swerling I. This is where things get interesting from a design perspective:

 • p95 band (best case): R₅₀ = 52.1 km — 15% better than nominal